PyMVPA/PyMVPA/doc/source/tutorial.rst

 >>> cvte = CrossValidatedTransferError(terr, splitter=HalfSplitter(attr='runtype'))

-Once the `cvte` object is created, it can simply be called with a dataset and will internally perform all splitting, as well as training and testing on each split generated by the splitter.
+Once the `cvte` object is created, it can be called with a dataset and will internally perform all splitting, as well as training and testing on each split generated by the splitter.
 Finally it will return the results of all cross-validation folds.